yclee126/ManiaBoard/README.md

 Hold UP or DN for fast control.

 3. LED Modes
 The below map indicates which LED mode is set when it's cycling. e.g. K6 LED is lit = Mode 4
+Press K7 & K8 for a while to cycle.
 ```
           +----+----+
  (Arduino)|    |    |